 Repurposed Vaccines: These are vaccines for other diseases that might protect against SARS-CoV2.

 Which COVID-19 vaccine will be best?

 In addition, as discussed above, the regulatory process ensures that any approved COVID vaccine is safe and effective.
 We are in a fortunate position of having several COVID-19 vaccines approved, and can have confidence that all of these options are safe and effective.
 Other diseases have multiple vaccine options available, so this is not an unusual outcome.
 It typically doesn’t matter which one you get, as any approved vaccine has gone through this rigorous process in order to gain approval.

 However, sometimes vaccines are approved for specific age groups or particular circumstances.
 Determining these restrictions is part of the approval process.
 For COVID-19 vaccines, we have already discussed above that approval in children will likely occur after approval for adults.
 As a result, we may end up with different vaccines approved for different age groups.
 Vaccines can only be offered to people in groups for whom it is approved.

 When will SciMoms decide to vaccinate their children with new COVID-19 vaccines?

 The SciMoms have discussed this topic at length.
 We will vaccinate when the COVID-19 has been rigorously tested according to current vaccine standards.
-We will feel confident when vaccines are approved by the FDA’s current standards for clinical trials, vetted by ACIP, and reviewed by medical organizations such as the American Academy of Pediatrics and the American Medical Association.
+We will feel confident when vaccines are vetted by the FDA’s current standards for clinical trials, vetted by ACIP, and reviewed by medical organizations such as the American Academy of Pediatrics and the American Medical Association.
 We are confident that the current process is working, which is why we support upholding the current regulatory framework.